LISPBUILDER-SDL - Use SDL from Common Lisp

 (setf (a color) value)

-Returns the alpha color component of the color COLOR as an INTEGER.
+Returns the alpha color component of the object.

 [Macro]